Opendock Blog

 6. Train Your Teams Thoroughly

-Data from Auvik shows that 33% of employees lack the basic digital skills a modern workforce demands.
-It’s critical to train your teams thoroughly on new digital tools, though software with intuitive designs and simplified features will make this easier to accomplish.
+The whole point of adopting software is to replace time-consuming manual processes.
+The benefits of speed and accuracy are undermined if your team struggles to use the new tool.
+Data from Auvik shows that 33% of employees lack the basic digital skills a modern workforce demands, making thorough training critical for dock staff unfamiliar with digital scheduling tools.
+Platforms with intuitive designs and simplified features make this significantly easier to accomplish.

 7. Roll Out in Phases (if possible)